 Her destination is 5 miles away through the Siberian wilderness.
 Packs of wolves roam the area, often killing livestock along the exact route Saglana has to take.
 There is no road or even a path to follow.
 Saglana must follow the frozen river, trudging through the snow.

-Four-year old humans are not the tallest creatures and the snow that is waist-deep for adults is chest-deep for Saglana.
-This small child is walking through wolf-infested wilderness in sub-zero temperatures, chest-deep snow, and total darkness.
-Most kids her age are challenged with learning the alphabet.
+Four-year old humans are not exceptionally tall and the snow that's waist-deep for adults is chest-deep for Saglana.
+This small child is walking through a wolf-infested wilderness in sub-zero temperatures, through chest-deep snow, and in total darkness.
+Most humans her age are just trying to learn the alphabet.

 After three grueling hours, Saglana makes it to her neighbor’s house.
 Her neighbors hurry to Saglana’s to find her grandmother had died from a heart attack.
 Locals said that Saglana was lucky to have made it herself.